 We all knew I wanted white walls right?
 Joe did too.
 However, he requested that I have some sort of off-white, one with contrast against the trim.
 His argument was that if we are putting in such nice trim, big white windows, and expensive baseboard, wouldn’t you want to be able to see them?
 I totally get it because yes, of course.

-So, when I went to give our contractor the wall color I really did think no matter what white I gave him, the white they use on those things will be just a tad brighter.
-Like they use some magic white paint or something for the trim and ceilings and what not.
+I went to give our contractor the wall color I really did think no matter what white I gave him, the white they use on those things will be just a tad brighter.
+Like they use some magic white paint or something for the trim and ceilings and whatnot.
 Well, let me tell you, it’s just like any other paint that I had to choose from.
 So when I gave them “Pure White” by Sherwin Williams, I really didn’t think they used “Pure White” by Sherwin Williams on the rest of the features.

 Apparently, they do.